 We have options for medically treating mental health disorders for those who find that talk therapy alone is not enough.
 While we always encourage those who find medication helpful to also include traditional therapy on their journey to building a healthy mind, no matter which path you take, we’ll help ensure you have all the right tools to heal.

-Our holistic Resource Connect programs include Intensive Outpatient (IOP), Outpatient (OP), and Early Intervention treatment plans.
+Our holistic Resource Connect programs include Outpatient (OP) and Early Intervention treatment plans.
 Our Substance Use Treatment program offers individual, family, and group therapy services for all patients in treatment.

-Our IOP program builds upon a comprehensive addiction relapse prevention plan and group therapy.
+Our Substance Use Treatment program builds upon a comprehensive addiction relapse prevention plan and group therapy.
 The goal of our OP program is to help Substance Use Disorder patients sustain and strengthen their recovery.

 Our state-approved Early Intervention DWI/DUI education program is designed to bring awareness to addiction and substance use disorders.